 - First Round (AM) - The participating teams are split into two flights.
 Two panels of judges consist of business professionals from the corporate sponsors.
-The judges’ panels select the top two teams from each flight.
+The judges’ panels select the top two teams from each flight and two honorable mention teams.
 The Second Round (PM) consists of the top four teams.
-Morning rounds are closed to all but the team’s academic advisor.
-Academic advisors may attend their own team’s presentation; however, no questions or comments are allowed from anyone but the judges.
+Morning rounds are closed to all.
+Plans are being made to videotape each presentation with an SD card provided by the team's academic advisor.
 No coaching or feedback of any kind is allowed until the top four teams are announced at Saturday’s awards dinner.

 - Handouts to judges: Teams will provide sufficient copies of the team’s presentation materials - Powerpoint slides, charts, graphs, visual aids, etc. to the judges at the beginning of their presentation (one copy for each judge).
 Be sure to have copies of presentation materials available for the second round.

-- Second round (PM) - The Championship Round consists of 15 minute presentation, 15 minute judges’ Q & A, clear the room for a 10 minutes judges’ debrief.
+- Second round (PM) - The Championship Round consists of 12 minute presentation, 15 minute judges’ question and answer period, clear the room for a judges’ debrief.
 Top four teams present in one of four time slots (based on random draw): 1 pm, 1:40 pm, 2:20 pm, 3 pm.
 Presentations conclude at 3:40 pm.
-The second round consists of a 15 minute presentation with a focus to the judges’ questions and comments from the first round.
+The second round consists of a 12 minute presentation with a focus to the judges’ questions and comments from the first round.
 Previously presented material may be used to respond to the judges’ comments.
 Be aware that there will be a mix of judges, some that did not hear your first round presentation and others that did.
 A summary of the team’s recommendations is expected to complete the afternoon round.
 Be sure to provide sufficient copies of the team’s presentation materials to the judges for the second round.
 All participants and academic advisors are welcome to attend with the exception of any team member from the top four teams.
 No questions or comments are allowed from anyone but the judges.

 - Suggested student attire - business formal - suit and tie during Saturday competition day and awards dinner.
 Business casual at all other events.